Tim Harvard-Sweeting MA, independent psychotherapist

 I’m one of Cornwall’s leading person-centred psychotherapists, and I also work online, helping people all over the world.
 I trained with world-leading experts at the University of Nottingham.
 As a member of the BACP I adhere to high ethical standards, to protect your privacy and safety.

-Since starting private practice in 2018 I’ve enjoyed considerable success, and I’m lucky enough do this work full-time.
+Since starting private practice in 2018 I’ve enjoyed considerable success, and I’m able to do this work full-time.
 (Here’s more about me).

 Feel heard, feel understood, feel stronger